ElementsProject/lightning/doc/PLUGINS.md

 ### `openchannel`

-This hook is called whenever a remote peer tries to fund a channel to us, and it has passed basic sanity checks:
+This hook is called whenever a remote peer tries to fund a channel to us using the v1 protocol, and it has passed basic sanity checks:

 ```json
 {